 Managing the Customer

 VivaColombia managers its customers through their online platform.
-Part of the business model has been built in a way that the online platform of the company is the one that faces the customer in most occasions.
-Their website is very similar to those of low-cost airlines (i.e. Spirit Air, Ryan Air) which have a very distinct feel from the major airlines (i.e. United Airlines, Delta Airlines, American Airlines).
+Part of the business model has been built in a way that the online platform of the company is the one that faces the customer on most occasions.
+Their website is very similar to those of low-cost airlines (i.e., Spirit Air, Ryan Air) which have a very distinct feel from the major airlines (i.e., United Airlines, Delta Airlines, American Airlines).
 The website layout has been designed to be transparent about their pricing and charges that customers can expect.
 In this aspect, VivaColombia does a good job, but it seems that they completely forget about the customers that don’t read and the ones that are unable to understand the company’s value offering.
-This in evident when customer satisfaction surveys state that 20% of its customers will not fly again with VivaColombia.
+This is evident when customer satisfaction surveys state that 20% of its customers will not fly again with VivaColombia.